-Following are the companies and organisations that serve as partners and sponsors to FIFA (Fédération Internationale de Football Association), the non-profit organisation that serves as an international governing body of association football, futsal and beach soccer, and enjoy a strong branding presence across its physical and digital assets.
+Following are the organisations that serve as partners and sponsors to FIFA (Fédération Internationale de Football Association), the non-profit organisation that serves as an international governing body of association football, futsal and beach soccer, and enjoy a strong branding presence across its physical and digital assets.

-Also Read – How Nike are winning their age-old rivalry with Adidas
+Also read: How Nike are winning their age-old rivalry with Adidas

 Adidas